-Subsection B - Student Liaison to the College Park City Council
+Subsection C - Student Liaison to the College Park City Council

 - 1. Duties and responsibilities of the Student Liaison to the College Park City Council are: - a.
 To perform duties assigned by the President in the administration of the executive branch. - b.
-To attend all City of College Park Council meetings. - c. - d.
-To regularly communicate with members of the cabinet, including the Director of Civic Affairs, Director of Governmental Affairs, and the Vice President of Student Affairs. - e.
-To appoint a Deputy Student Liaison to the College Park City Council, without opposition by the City, and subject to confirmation by the Legislature. - f.
-To coordinate and direct policy initiatives and events alongside the City. - g.
-To promote awareness of City policies, issues, and activities affecting undergraduate students. - h.
-To organize, in conjunction with the Director of Civic Affairs, the SGA's voter registration and Get Out the Vote efforts for City elections. - i.
-To attend the necessary training to register voters offered by Prince George's County Board of Elections in order to assist in voter registration initiatives - j.
+To attend all City of College Park Council meetings. - c.
+To regularly communicate with members of the cabinet, including the Director of Civic Affairs, Director of Governmental Affairs, and the Vice President of Student Affairs. - d.
+To appoint a Deputy Student Liaison to the College Park City Council, without opposition by the city, and subject to confirmation by the Legislature. - e.
+To coordinate and direct policy initiatives and events alongside the City. - f.
+To promote awareness of city policies, issues, and activities affecting undergraduate students. - g.
+To organize, in conjunction with the Director of Civic Affairs, the SGA's voter registration and Get Out the Vote efforts for city elections. - h.
+To attend the necessary training to register voters offered by Prince George's County Board of Elections in order to assist in voter registration initiatives - i.
 To periodically update members of the SGA about the College Park City Council at General Body Meetings. - 2.
 The Student Liaison to the College Park City Council shall be appointed according to the following process: - a.
-The President submits a pool of candidates. - b.
-A committee composed of the outgoing President, the outgoing Speaker, the College Park Mayor, outgoing Student Liaison to the College Park City Council and two at-large representatives from the City Council select a candidate. - c.
+The President submits a pool of candidates.

+- b.
+A committee composed of the outgoing President, the outgoing Executive Vice President, the College Park Mayor, outgoing Student Liaison to the College Park City Council, and two at-large representatives from the City Council select a candidate. - c.
 The current Liaison to the College Park City Council shall chair the committee but not receive a vote. - d.
-The final nominee faces confirmation by the Legislature.
+The final nominee faces confirmation by the Legislature. - e.
+To serve as co-chair of the Affordable Housing subcommittee.

-Subsection C - Deputy Student Liaison to the College Park City Council
+Subsection D - Deputy Student Liaison to the College Park City Council